Pravin Mishra

-His animated short film "Dharamveer" won the national critics award at the Mumbai International Film Festival (MIFF) in 2004.
-In the wake of the 2018 MeToo movement, journalist Surabhi Vaya accused Mishra of sexual assault.
-At that time, Mishra headed a course at MICA, a business school in Ahmedabad.
-In 2019, Mishra filed a defamation case worth Rs.
-10 crore against Vaya.
-He has since left his position at MICA and currently serves as the Dean at School of Design at VijayBhoomi University in Greater Mumbai.
+His animated short film "Dharamveer" won the National Critics Award at the Mumbai International Film Festival (MIFF) in 2004.
+In 2019, Mishra filed a defamation case worth Rs 10 crore against journalist Surabhi Vaya for a Facebook post.
+The post was later withdrawn.
+Now Pravin Mishra serves as Dean at School of Design [6] at Vijaybhoomi University in Greater Mumbai. at VijayBhoomi University in Greater Mumbai.

 Background and education

-He was born the youngest of six siblings in Murshidabad, West Bengal in India.
+He was born the youngest of nine siblings in Murshidabad, West Bengal in India.
 He painted number-plates of vehicles and billboards during his school days.

 He obtained a bachelor's degree from the Government College of Art & Craft at the University of Calcutta and later received a post-graduate degree in Animation Film Design from the National Institute of Design in Ahmedabad.

 Films

 His first film was an animated short called Dharamveer, which addressed the issue of communal violence against the backdrop of Gujarat in 2002.
 This film was his diploma project at NID.

-His next film Azadnagar & Gulamnagar, about bonded laborers in India, won the best short film at the Ahmedabad International Film Festival.

 He also directed the music video for Indian ghazal singer Jagjit Singh's song "Ye Kaisi Aazadi Hai," which is about the right to social security in India.

 His film The Killing Fields of Gujarat is about the politics of fake police encounters in the state of Gujarat.